GenAI-2025-Project/YAGANG-YetAnotherGAmeNgen-/README.md

 # Inference

 1. Put the ./training_diffusion/ into your Desktop or working directory
-2. Run the above inferenc.ipynb in the working directory.
+2. Run the above inference.ipynb in the working directory.